 (7) If an examination consists of partial examinations, each partial examination can be retaken separately.
 However, passed partial examinations and not-passed partial examinations that are part of a passed examination cannot be retaken.

 (8) Any requirements about a certain grade on the grading scale being required as achieved in one or more partial examinations are stipulated in section 7.

 (9) If a student retakes an examination or another type of assessment, the highest grade applies – see however section 45(4) of the Examination Order.

 27. A student can be registered for the same exam three times.
-The Study Board may grant more attempts, if warranted by special circumstances.
-The question of academic aptitude may not be included when assessing whether special circumstances apply.
+The Study Board may grant more attempts, if warranted by extraordinary circumstances.
+The question of academic aptitude may not be included when assessing whether extraordinary circumstances apply.

 28. CBS issues a diploma/transcript to students who have completed the study programme or passed one or more courses, stating the exams taken and the grades awarded, see section 36 of the Examination Order.

 (2) The student is entitled to a transcript of passed courses and to a diploma if all the exams of the programme are passed.

 (3) The student shall receive the diploma not later than 2 months after the announcement of the assessment awarded for the final examination.
 July is not included in the calculation of these 2 months.

 (4) If the programme is taken at more than one institution, the joint diploma shall be issued by the institution which held the final examination, unless the institutions make another agreement.